How Does M1 Finance Work?

 What Are The Fees?

 M1 Finance has grown a great reputation for its no fee structure.
-There are no trading commissions or mark up fees for using M1 Finance as long as you open a brokerage account and fund it with $100 ($500 for retirement accounts).
+There are no trading commissions or mark up fees for using M1 Finance.

 Is M1 Finance Safe?

 M1 Finance is a member of Financial Industry Regulatory Authority (FINRA) and the Securities and Investor Protection Corporation (SIPC).
 SIPC insures your account in the event that M1 Finance goes out of business or goes financially insolvent.
 SIPC insures your M1 Finance account up to $500,000 in coverage ($250,000 for cash).